-Together with the collections of the Museum für Naturkunde of the Humboldt-University Berlin, the collections of the Palaeobotanical Section of the Senckenberg Research Institute and Nature Museum in Frankfurt am Main are belonging to the largest and most important collections of their kind in Germany.
-Moreover, they are of considerable importance on the European and even on the global scale.
+Together with the collections of the Museum für Naturkunde of the Humboldt-University Berlin, the collection of the Palaeobotanical Section of the Senckenberg Research Institute and Nature Museum in Frankfurt am Main belongs to the largest and most important collections of its kind in Germany and is of considerable importance on the European and even on the global scale.

-Less spectacular, but hardly less important are the collections of microscopic slides at Frankfurt.
+Another speciality of the Section at Frankfurt is the collections of ca. 5.200 microscopic slides.
 They include the cuticles which formed the base for the monographs of Richard Kräusel, Hermann Weyland and Volker Wilde (Mesozoic, Paleogene and Neogene) and thin sections of fossil wood mainly of upper Palaeozoic and Tertiary age.
-Furthermore, there are palynological slides, especially from the Palaeozoic (Devonian and Permian) and from the Palaeogene (Messel and the Helmstedt Mining District).
-The comparative collections of cuticles and pollen from extant plants form an important supplement for comparisons.
-Last but not least, the collections of nannoplancton as provided by Sigurd Locker, Erlend Matrinin and Carla Müller to the palaeobotanical collections at Frankfurt most probably form the largest collection of their kind in Germany.
+Furthermore, there are palynological slides, especially from the Devonian, Permian and Paleogene (e.g., Messel and the Helmstedt Mining District).
+Comparative collections of cuticles and pollen from extant plants (ca. 7.500) may be used as an important supplement for comparisons.
+Last but not least, the collections of nannoplancton (ca. 33.600 slides) which have been provided by Sigurd Locker, Erlend Martinin and Carla Müller are with the largest collections of their kind in Germany and around.